RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 An India crowdsourcing community of action for Cybersecurity professionals, DevOps engineers, and IT professionals.

 ## Our Mission :
-Connect, empower and train the infosec groups, leaders and workforce to protect degitalization.
+Connect, empower and train the infosec groups, leaders and workforce to promote (Hacking)cybersecurity as career.

 ## Our Vision:
 To build an India-centric cybersecurity community for the world that promote (Hacking)cybersecurity as a carrer in india.